SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/bloc.md

 ## introduction

-**Bloc** is the new graphical framework developped for Pharo.
-Initially developped by Pharo team, it has been extended by Feenk team for GToolkit.
-Their work is now being integrated back into **Pharo**.
-It should ultimately replace the aging **Morphic** graphical framework,
+**Bloc** is a powerful and innovative graphical framework designed specifically for Pharo.
+Initially developed by the **Pharo** team, it has received valuable contributions from the Feenk team for **GToolkit** integration.
+These combined efforts are now being merged back into **Pharo**, paving the way for a significant step forward in its graphical capabilities.

+### Evolution Beyond Morphic

+**Bloc** is poised to become the primary graphical framework for Pharo, gradually replacing the well-established but aging Morphic framework.
+This transition promises to bring numerous advantages, including:

+* Enhanced performance and efficiency
+* Greater flexibility and customization options
+* Modernized development experience
+* Improved compatibility with various platforms and technologies

 To install it in Pharo 11, simply type in the playground